 3) Playing contract lawyer can be fun.

 Though the rules that govern your ticket aren’t pre-printed on your boarding pass, you’re still bound by them.
 So bring a copy!
 Since I usually travel with a laptop, I keep a downloaded copy of the airline’s contract of carriage on the hard drive.
 The contract includes rules such as compensation for being bumped and the infamous “Rule 240″ that lives on in some contracts, governing the transferability of your itinerary to another airline in case of delay.
 (Knowing the real reason for delays is useful, too.)
-I also keep screenshots (or PDFs) of terms & conditions pages related to upgrades, frequent flyer mile redemption, etc., in case anyone gives me a hard time.
+I also keep screenshots (or PDFs) of terms and conditions pages related to upgrades, frequent flyer mile redemption, etc., in case anyone gives me a hard time.
 Know your rights, and exert them.
 I’ve had to break out that legal mumbo jumbo with airline representatives (and their supervisors) on a few occasions, and with paperwork at the ready, I’ve always won.

 4) Pre-program airline phone numbers into your cell phone.